Knud Holmboe

-Knud Valdemar Gylding Holmboe (22 April 1902 Horsens Denmark – 13 October 1931 Aqaba, Jordan) was a Danish journalist, author and explorer who converted from Protestantism to Catholicism in 1921, and, after a sojourn in North Africa, ultimately converted to Islam in 1929.
-Six years later, he published a book of his experiences on a journey through Libya, that later became famous.
-The book exposed the maltreatment of the population the author had witnessed on his journey and the atrocities committed by the Italian colonial power.
-This account is especially valuable for its description of the concentration camps into which Italian colonial powers forced Bedouin Arabs and where "torture, humiliation, and famine" were rife.
+Knud Valdemar Gylding Holmboe (22 April 1902 Horsens Denmark – 13 October 1931 Aqaba, Jordan) was a Danish journalist, author and explorer.
+He converted from Protestantism to Catholicism in 1921, and, after a sojourn in North Africa, ultimately converted to Islam in 1929, changing his name to Ali Ahmed el Gheseiri.

+He is best known for his 1931 book Desert Encounter (Ørkenen Brænder), which exposed the maltreatment of the population the author had witnessed on his journey through Libya and the atrocities committed by the Italian colonial power.
+This account is especially valuable for its description of the concentration camps into which Italian colonial powers forced the Bedouin and where "torture, humiliation, and famine" were rife.
 Holmboe was murdered on his way to Makkah in Aqaba in October 1931.
 Some suspect that Italian intelligence officials, connected to the regime of Benito Mussolini, conspired in his death.

-Knud Holmboe was the elder brother of Danish composer Vagn Holmboe.

-Biography

-Early life
+Early life and education

 Knud Holmboe was born as the eldest son of a well-known Danish merchant family in Horsens, Jutland.
-In his late teenage years he became more and more interested in religion and philosophy, and at the age of twenty, he moved into a monastery in Clervaux/Clerf, in northern Luxembourg, converting to Catholicism in 1921.
+His younger brother, Vagn Holmboe, went on to become a composer.
+In his late teenage years he became increasingly interested in religion and philosophy, and at the age of twenty, he moved into a monastery in Clervaux/Clerf in northern Luxembourg and he converted to Catholicism in 1921.
+After finishing an education as a journalist, he started to work for various Danish local papers.